 If you want to research local or family history in Ashburton, here are some resources that I have found.
-These are either for free or are at little cost.
+Most are either for free or are at little cost, but I have added some useful commercial ones at the bottom of the page.
 The first section is for if you are visiting Ashburton in person - please bear in mind that many of these facilities are manned by volunteers, and may have restricted visiting hours.
 They may not be open at all in the winter.
 Please assume that they cannot deal with postal enquiries about your own research.

 The second section has online resources.